Skip to main content

 Anthony Nolan_Hospital_RB_July 9_222

-This is a brief guide to Chimeric Antigen Receptor T-cell (CAR T-cell) therapy, a type of therapy you may receive if your stem cell transplant or other treatment is unsuccessful.
+This is a brief guide to Chimeric Antigen Receptor T-cell (CAR T-cell) therapy, a type of treatment you may be offered if previous treatment, such as chemotherapy, is unsuccessful.
+CAR-T therapy is an evolving treatment and is currently only available for specific types of blood cancer.

 What are CAR T-cells?